CodeYourFuture/syllabus-archive/js-core-3/main-project/level-99.md

 # Level 99 - Ideas for further work

-Here are some ideas for consideration
+Here are some ideas for consideration for further work

+- Truncate long summaries and provide a "... read more..." control to reveal more.
 - Allow user to mark "favourite" shows
 - Allow user to store notes on each episode
 - Use local storage to cache the above, and perhaps also to cache episode lists